antmicro/kenning/docs/source/gallery/unstructured-pruning-tensorflow.md

 {{project}} provides a few other methods for reducing the size of the model.
 One of such techniques is clustering.
 It groups weights into K groups of similar values.
-Then, it computes K centroids based on those weights and use them as new weights' values.
+Then, it computes K centroids based on those weights and use them as values for new weights.
-In weights matrices, instead of values, we store indices to corresponding centroid.
+In weight matrices, we store indices to corresponding centroid instead of values.
-The indices can be stored as integers with very small number of bits necessary to represent them, reducing the model size significantly.
+The indices can be stored as integers with a very small number of bits necessary to represent them, reducing the model size significantly.

-It can be used by adding `kenning.optimizers.tensorflow_clustering.TensorFlowClusteringOptimizer`:
+You can do this by adding `kenning.optimizers.tensorflow_clustering.TensorFlowClusteringOptimizer`:

 ```{literalinclude} ../scripts/jsonconfigs/pruning-clustering-mobilenetv2-tensorflow.json save-as=pruning-clustering-mobilenetv2-tensorflow.json
 :language: json